cscart/docs/developer_guide/api/entities/carts.rst

 Pagination, Sorting, and Filtering
 ----------------------------------

-Add these parameters to the request path to specify what carts will be returned in the response and how they will be organized:
+Add these parameters to the request path to specify which carts will be returned in the response and how they will be organized:

 .. list-table::
     :header-rows: 1